What is Parkinson’s Disease?

 How Parkinson’s Affects the Brain

-In Parkinson’s disease, the loss of dopamine-producing neurons mainly occurs in a region of the brain called the substantia nigra, part of a larger network known as the basal ganglia, which is responsible for controlling movement.
-As dopamine levels drop, communication between brain regions becomes disrupted, especially those involved in planning and executing voluntary movements.
+In Parkinson’s disease, the loss of dopamine-producing neurons primarily occurs in the substantia nigra, which is a key region within the basal ganglia, the brain network responsible for regulating movement.
+As dopamine levels progressively decline, communication between brain regions becomes disrupted, especially those involved in planning and executing voluntary actions.

-But Parkinson’s doesn’t stop there.
-As the disease progresses, other areas of the brain—such as the cortex, brainstem, and limbic system—may also be affected.
-This wider impact helps explain symptoms that go beyond movement, like mood changes, sleep disturbances, and cognitive difficulties.
+However, Parkinson’s is not limited to movement-related symptoms.
+As the disease advances, other parts of the brain, including the cortex, brainstem, and limbic system, can also be affected.
+This wider neurodegeneration helps explain the non-motor symptoms of Parkinson’s, such as mood changes, cognitive impairment, sleep disturbances, and autonomic dysfunction.

-The exact mechanism of these widespread changes is still being studied, but it now known that abnormal protein accumulation of protein alpha-synuclein and chronic cellular stress as key contributors.
-These brain-level changes are what eventually lead to the complex set of symptoms experienced by people living with Parkinson’s.
+While the exact mechanisms behind these changes are still being studied, increasing evidence implicates the toxic accumulation of alpha-synuclein and chronic cellular stress as key contributors.
+These underlying changes drive the diverse and evolving symptoms experienced by people living with Parkinson’s disease.